What is the TEHE certificate?

 Who are the TEHE academic advisors?

 David Marsh Ph.D, Hon.D. is Director, Innovation & Outreach, at EduCluster Finland, University of Jyväskylä Group.
 He has experience of tasks in over 40 countries, contributed to over 150 publications, presented over 300 invited keynotes at international conferences, and received 5 degrees from the United Kingdom, Finland and Spain.
 Long-term experience of working across the European Union has been complemented with assignments in Africa, Central, East & Southeast Asia, the GCC countries, North and South America.
 His work has been recognised through various awards including the English-speaking Union (2008), the Estonian Educational Sciences (2009), Doctor honoris causa at Valencian International University (2013), and Honorary Chair, Catedrático Extraordinario de Educación Bilingüe, UCAM, Spain (2017).
 Having been instrumental in developing Content and Language Integrated Learning (CLIL), he has been involved with designing competence-building solutions, and quality assurance mechanisms, for higher education academics to teach through English.

 Peppi Taalas Adj.
-Prof. Dr. works as the permanently appointed Director of the Language Centre at the University of Jyväskylä, Finland.
+Prof. Dr. works as the permanently appointed Director of the Centre for Multilingual Academic Communication at the University of Jyväskylä, Finland.
 She has extensive expertise in (language) learning technologies, new learning cultures, and professional staff development programmes.
 Her current research interests are educational and organisational change processes both on policy and practice levels, including change in learning and teaching cultures, staff development, and teacher roles and attitudes in technology-enhanced language learning settings.
 She has been involved in many national and international research and development projects in the area of knowledge society, teaching innovation and the future of education.
 She is currently working on re-designing higher education language teaching into a multimodal and multilingual competence building as part of the university degree.

 What does TEHE cost?